es devlin on drawing 50 people displaced from their homelands for her installation in london

 ED (continued): For example, I had never drawn anyone in a hijab before until Maya, one of the subjects.
 I felt a real responsibility not to mess it up, understanding how a hijab is wrapped.
 What was going on in my mind were associations with drapery, Renaissance sculptures, demure women.
 I spent a lot of time on that.
 Then Maya and I paused, and she said, ‘Right, I’m an airline pilot.
 I fly 737s.’
 I thought, ‘Why didn’t I concentrate on her watch?
 Why wasn’t I looking at her big black Titus watch?’
 There were a lot of examples of me recognizing my own bias.

 When they left, I spent two more hours on each drawing.
 During those two hours, I listened to podcasts about their country and the conflict.
-I had five Syrians, so I listened to everything I could find about Syria, the history of the Syrian conflict, podcasts about the Empire, and the Byzantine Empire.
+I had five Syrians, so I listened to everything I could find about Syria, the history of the Syrian conflict, podcasts about the Ottoman Empire and the Byzantine Empire.
 I was trying to understand the roots of each conflict, which, sadly, many have their roots in London.
 That’s what I listened to while finishing the portraits.

 DB: Why did you choose to wait until after the recording before starting the conversation?
 Was it because of what you mentioned, the presence of the gaze and being in that moment?
 Because 44 minutes of silence and intense gaze must have been some sort of reflection—it must have been intense.